dsogari/plumark/packages/core/syntax.md

 The primary way to extend rendering capabilities is through **components**.
 These elements can provide non-textual cues, interactive behavior, or code-driven visualization — maps, plots, graphs, charts, diagrams, etc.

-Here's a (non-exhaustive) list of components that deserve support:
+Here's a (non-exhaustive) list of components that deserve support by renderers:

 | Name                 | HTML                          | Notes                |
 | -------------------- | ----------------------------- | -------------------- |